MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/image.md

 ### Inline SVG that conveys meaning

-Inline SVGs require some special code to be read consistently in all screenreaders:
+Inline SVGs require some special code to be read consistently in all screen readers:
 - Name: either `aria-label` or `<title />`
 - Role: `role="img"`